gcardi/Anafestica/QUICK_TOUR.md

 The whole story is a little longer, and the meaning of those lines of code will be revealed shortly, but it's immediately possible to note that the amount of additional code is minimal.

-As this application must use the Windows Registry, a question immediately comes to mind: where are the attributes of the form stored?
+As this application uses the Windows Registry, a question immediately comes to mind: where are the attributes of the form stored?
 In particular, which place in the Windows Registry?

 The answer is easy.
 In the most obvious place: in the `HKCU\Software\Vendor\Product\Version\FormName\` registry key.

 The *FormName* part is taken from the `Name` property of the `Form1` object, but where the *Vendor*, *Product*, and *Version* parts come from?
 How does the library user set these values?
 The answer is simple: from the project's version info keys.
 Namely:

 <img src="https://i.ibb.co/x3ZK9gZ/EED5-A532-D4-E7-484-C-8619-D2-EBF126686-A-3.png" alt="Project Info Keys sample settings">